 Music is a gift from God given to ALL His created beings

 Information for helping students and parents looking at this class for their option

 Regular practice is necessary and the expectation is one hour a week.
-Document your practice on these sheets and have your parents sign these sheets every week.
+Document your practice on the spread sheets found on your Google Classroom.
 They are due the first week in the next month. (see practicing tips below)

 Important Dates for Grade 7 Band

 - Saturday, September 19, 2020 Band Camp at the CCS Music Room 9:30 – 12:00 noon

 - Wednesday, January 13, 2021 CCS Winter Concert (7:00 PM) at Emmanuel CRC